Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 # example tar -xzf obpee_package_24.1.3-20240723083137.tgz

-2. Update runme-input.yaml with the required values.
-This is an example runme-input.yaml which can be used as reference:
+2. Update the runme-input.yaml file with the required values.
+The following example runme-input.yaml file can be used as reference:

 imageRegistryConfiguration: